CodelyTV/php-ddd-example/README.md

 * Start the services: `docker-compose up -d` ([this will perform a composer install](Dockerfile#L4))
 * Add `api.codelytv.dev` domain to your local hosts: `echo "127.0.0.1 api.codelytv.dev"| sudo tee -a /etc/hosts > /dev/null`
 * Go to [the API healthcheck page](http://api.codelytv.dev:8030/status)

-### ✅ Run the tests

-Once you have all the dependencies, in order to execute the tests, run this command:

-* `docker exec -it codelytv-cqrs_ddd_php_example-php vendor/bin/behat -p api` (This will also create all needed databases)
-* `docker exec -it codelytv-cqrs_ddd_php_example-php vendor/bin/behat -p applications`
-* `docker exec -it codelytv-cqrs_ddd_php_example-php vendor/bin/phpunit`

 ### 🎰 Local environment